-In this lesson, students will discuss the ways of expressing emotions, sounding polite, as well as deepen the vocabulary related to feelings and emotions.
+In this C2 lesson plan, students will discuss the ways of expressing emotions, sounding polite, as well as deepen the vocabulary related to feelings and emotions.

 Warm-up